andrewchidden/btt-services/README.md

   --direction=<dir>, -d <dir>
         The direction of the change, either 0 or 1, where 0 is decrement, 1 is increment.

-  --volume-feedback=<bool>, -f <bool>
-        Optionally specify whether or not to play the volume feedback sound.
-See the modifier key behavior for volume.
-If not specified, volume feedback sound will be played.
 ```

 ## Building from Source